Avoidants and those who date them tell their stories

-Unconditional love and self-awareness
+Unconditional love and healing

 "I’m avoidant have been with my partner for the past 10 years (married for one).
 We have broken up too many times to count.
 I would dump him quite often in the first few years.
 He was the only person in my life to ever show me unconditional love.
 I was quite abusive.
 We were in that horrible push and pull cycle for a long time.
 Somewhere around the 5 year mark I broke up with him and he said ok and left.
 Stopped calling, stopped texting, just disappeared.
 I freaked out after a month and worked really hard to get him back.
 Started in therapy and really talking through my triggers and fears.